-Scooter is two years old, and she is an unknown short hair breed.
+Scooter is four years old, and she is an unknown short hair breed.
 Her sister Minnie is a Torby (Tortie + Tabby), and whether that gives any clues to Scooter's breed, I have no idea.
 Obviously, the first thing people notice about Scooter is the fact that she's paralyzed.
 Scooter's paralysis appears to be caused by a birth defect of her spine (Read more about it in our FAQ!).
 Scooter's paralysis is only one part of her.
 There's so much more that makes her a special cat!

 What We're up to Now